 - 14.1.
 All applications for admission for a particular academic year received after the Closing Date for that year will be considered in accordance with our school's admissions policy, the Education Admissions to School Act 2018 and any regulations made under that Act. - 14.2.
 Applicants should note that the school is usually heavily oversubscribed and any such places that are available will normally be allotted to applications received before the Closing Date.
-Late applications will therefore most likely be waitlisted (assuming they meet the Threshold Criteria referred to above).
+Late applications will therefore most likely be waitlisted (assuming they meet the Threshold Criteria referred to above). - 14.3.
+Late applications which meet the Threshold criteria above will be marked as 'Late' and placed on the Waiting List for the relevant destination class according to their assessment score.

-- 14.3.
-Late applications which meet the Threshold criteria above will be placed at the end of the Waiting List for the relevant destination class. - 14.4.
+14.4.
 Late Applications which do not meet the Threshold Criteria above will be refused and the parents/guardians informed of their rights of appeal/review set out below in Section 18.